b-nn/2kb/README.md

-# b-nn.github.io
+# 2kb.eu
-about me page
+secondary about me page, modified from lowkey.gay